Fresno City Attorney Andrew Janz speaks during the March 26 Fresno City Council meeting. Omar Rashad | Fresnoland

 “Your city manager and your city attorney had a chance to correct it, and they didn’t, and now it’s a consequence,” Taylor said to Esparza at the Thursday meeting.
 “Hold them accountable.
 Put something on your record to stand up for the Black and brown community, because she’s only one — that’s the one that got caught.
 Be a stand up person and hold them accountable.”

-If the City of Fresno doesn’t appeal the verdict, it would have to pay only a third of the $15 million because the city’s insurance policy would cover $10 million under an excess coverage insurance policy, City Manager Georgeanne White confirmed.
+If the City of Fresno doesn’t appeal the verdict, it would have to pay only a third of the $15.4 million judgment because the city’s insurance policy will cover $10 million under an excess coverage insurance policy, City Manager Georgeanne White confirmed to Fresnoland.

 However, White said the City of Fresno would be running the risk of losing insurance coverage.